Iraneus/betamedneed/how.md

 ## Getting Information

-You can make requests on 76 630 248 (Call/SMS/Whatsapp) or email ask@medneed.com.
+Make requests on 76 630 248 (Call/SMS/Whatsapp).

-You can join workshop to learn more about helpful resources.
-See <a href="/services/workshop">Workshop</a> page.
+Join <a href="/services/workshop">Workshop</a> to learn more about helpful resources.

-You can follow updates on our social channels.
+Follow updates on our social channels.

+We share ideas, products, practices and contributions from some of the most knowledgeable and experienced professionals and vendors who work on the brain and nervous system as well as inputs from people who share personal experiences.
+Users learn about recent resources and latest findings.

+Follow Medneed on:

+<a href="https://www.facebook.com/medneedservice" target="_blank">Facebook</a>

+<a href="https://www.instagram.com/medneedservice/" target="_blank">Instagram</a>

+<a href="https://www.linkedin.com/company/medneedservice/" target="_blank">Linkedin</a>

+Join the <a href="https://workshop.medneed.com" target="_blank">Workshop here</a>.

 ![Order on Medneed](/images/illustrations/med-online.jpg)

 ## Placing an Order

-You can place an order for what you need by phone call, SMS, Whatsapp or email.
+You can place an order for what you need by phone call, SMS, Whatsapp.

 Medneed support team only helps find what you need.